Streets for People

 3) Capitalize on the cooling benefits provided by large street trees.

-Cool Streets will be piloted on 4 local streets in 2020:
+Cool Streets was piloted on 4 local streets in 2020:

 - Ninth Street (Sixth Ave. - Queens Ave.)